ruby4521/haskell_project/README.md

 I implement the shuffle-a-deck-of-cards function by getting a deck of cards in a random sequence.
 I'm still trying to figure out how am I going to implement the get-cards-from-a-random-deck action whether I should possible implement it with a state stack like monad which contains pop and push like function or something else.

 ## How to run the file:
+The program will be run by `stack`.
+If you haven't, you can go to `https://docs.haskellstack.org/en/stable/README/` for more detail on installing `stack`.

 Since I haven't do the implementation in `Main.hs`, please go to the `src/` directory and run `Card.hs` file by typing `stack ghci Card.hs`

 If you haven't, you might have to install some of the packages like "System.Random", "Control.Monad.Random", "System.Random.Shuffle"